FirelyTeam/firely-docs-firely-net-sdk/parsing/system-text-json-serialization.rst

 Serialization with POCOs and System.Text.Json
 =============================================

-With the introduction of the NET5.0 target of the SDK, we have added a serializer based on the new ``System.Text.Json`` namespace.
+With the introduction of the NET 5.0 target of the SDK, we have added a serializer based on the new ``System.Text.Json`` namespace.
 These serializers serialize POCO's directly to ``Utf8JsonWriter`` objects, achieving higher throughput than the existing serializers with a much smaller memory footprint.

 The functionality is exposed through ``JsonFhirConverter``, which is an implementation of ``System.Text.Json``'s ``JsonConvert<T>``.